MyBet Sports Review

 Mybet has been operating for 10 years but it has flown under the radar of most international sports punters, with its focus being away from English-speaking countries such as Ireland, the United Kingdom and the United States of America, and instead on German-speaking nations in Central Europe.

-The sportsbook operates out of Malta; its parent company is publicly listed in Germany so it is essentially a German bookmaker. mybet Holding SE bought the company in 2006, turning Personal Exchange International Limited into a 100 percent subsidiary of the German organisation.
+The bookmaker operates out of Malta; its parent company is publicly listed in Germany so it is essentially a German bookmaker. mybet Holding SE bought the company in 2006, turning Personal Exchange International Limited into a 100 percent subsidiary of the German organisation.
 Personal Exchange International Limited had been operating successfully in the sports gambling market for four years before its acquisition.

 mybet is web-based but is also accessible online through its bricks-and-mortar shops, most of which are in Germany.
 The parent company holds a Schleswig-Holstein gaming licence and it is hopeful of obtaining a Germany-wide betting licence if they are introduced in the future.
 German legislators are currently considering changes to online gambling laws, so country-wide licenses appear to be on the horizon.